 How do we boost production to meet the planet’s rising demand for food without exacerbating the problems modern agriculture already faces?
 Can we continue on our current trajectory without destroying the ecosystems and depleting the resources that sustain us?
 What changes will we need to make to ensure we don’t go hungry in the future?

 Many of the solutions we’re working on sound like they’re plucked straight from the pages of a sci-fi novel.
-Germany has developed a weed killing robot that intelligently plucks individual weeds to reduce reliance on herbicides.
+Germany has developed a weed-killing robot that intelligently plucks individual weeds to reduce reliance on herbicides.
 Tokyo has a vertical farm that uses LEDs and hydroponics to produce thousands of heads of lettuce each day.
 In the United States, there are at least half a dozen startups racing to create lab-grown meat.

 Throughout the next two weeks, Digital Trends will take you on a tour of these new technologies, and offer an inside look at some of the most innovative ideas in agriculture right now.
-Starting today, we’ll publish one feature piece per day — each of which will highlight a different technology, trend, or idea that’s reshaping the Future of Food.
-This series will cover everything from shrimp farming to robotic bees, and everything in between — so you won’t want to miss it!
+Starting today, we’ll publish one feature per day — each of which will highlight a different technology, trend, or idea that’s reshaping the Future of Food.
+This series will cover everything from shrimp farming to robotic bees, and plenty in between — so you won’t want to miss it!
 Be sure to circle back to this page every so often, or sign up for our newsletter if you’d prefer to have articles delivered directly to your inbox.
 Enjoy!

 - Before ‘plantscrapers’ can grow food in the city, they’ll need to grow money

 - Got A.I?
 Facial recognition now works on cows, with goal of better milk

 - Panasonic built a robot gentle enough to pick tomatoes, but not exactly graceful

 - 7 weird high-tech foods you might chow down on in the not-so-distant future

 - How ‘speed breeding’ will supercharge farming to save us from starvation